 A birth defect is a problem that occurs when a baby is developing in utero (in the womb).
 Approximately 1 out of every 33 babies in the United States is born with a birth defect.

-According to the Centers for Disease Control and Prevention, one out of every 33 babies in the United States is born with some type of abnormality that developed in utero (CDC).
-Birth defects can be minor or severe, and they can affect appearance, organ function, and physical or mental development.
-Most birth defects are present within the first three months of pregnancy, when the organs are forming.
+Birth defects can be minor or severe.
+They may affect appearance, organ function, or physical or mental development.
+Most birth defects are present within the first three months of pregnancy, when the organs are still forming.
 Some birth defects are harmless, while others require long-term medical treatment.
-Severe birth defects are the leading cause of infant death in the United States, accounting for one out of every five deaths.
+Severe birth defects are the leading cause of infant death in the United States, accounting for 20 percent of deaths.

-Birth defects can be genetic, a result of lifestyle choices and behaviors, exposure to certain medicines and chemicals, or a combination of these factors.
-However, the exact cause of certain birth defects is often unknown.
+Birth defects can be a result of genetics, lifestyle choices and behaviors, exposure to certain medicines and chemicals, infections during pregnancy, or a combination of these factors.
+However, the exact causes of certain birth defects are often unknown.

-All pregnant women have some risk of delivering a child who suffers from a birth defect.
+All pregnant women have some risk of delivering a child with a birth defect.
 Risk increases under any of the following conditions:

 - family history of birth defects or other genetic disorders

 - drug use, alcohol consumption, or smoking during pregnancy

 - advanced maternal age of 35 years or older